RoucheOelofse/prjInventoryManagement/README.md

 ## Pointer Types
 Pointer types are used to store the memory address of a variable.
 They are used in unsafe code, which is code that is not subject to the normal safety rules of C#.

-Pointer types are used when working with legacy code, performance-critical code, or when interacting with native code.

 Pointer types require an unsafe context because they can potentially lead to memory corruption or other safety issues if not used correctly.

 ---
 ## Reference List: